On-demand alcohol delivery startup Saucey raises $5.4 million more

 CV: It was fall of 2013 when we got started, and we met with at least 40 to 50 liquor retailers who said no. Finally, a guy in his early 30s who’d inherited his dad’s West Hollywood store said within a minute, “Yeah, that’s awesome.”
 So we [started working with him].
 He was doing about $300,000 a year in sales, and in that first year, we brought him an additional $600,000 in sales.

 We were working night and weekends and eventually made the move and left textPlus.
 We were doing all the deliveries ourselves.
-Even after we brought in our first courier or two, you’d finally be in bed and someone’s tire would be flat and you’d need to throw on some jeans and get going.
 Sometimes, there would be a spike in demand and we’d only realize afterward that, oh, “The Bachelor” season had started.
-Election night was also, like, boom.
-Orders were just flying in.

 TC: How many employees do you have today?